-- Redtoast - the codename for an upcoming remaster of Windows 98SE that restores the older but faster Explorer shell from Windows 95.
+- Redtoast - the codename for an abandoned remaster of Windows 98SE that restores the older but faster Explorer shell from Windows 95.

 Some small programs written entirely by me.

 - Infsect - a command line INF manipulation tool.
 This program offers built-in interactive prompting for input from a user, should it need to be used in a batch script.

 - APMTOGL - toggles APM poweroff in Windows 9x on or off by modifying WIN.COM.